 The other application of nodesets is to help convergence for the DC bias point.
 With SIMetrix, it is rarely necessary to use nodeset's to find the DC solution of a circuit.
 They can, however, be useful for speeding up the operating point analysis for circuits that have already been solved.
 You may wish to do this for a Monte-Carlo analysis, for example.
 SIMetrix features a method of creating nodesets for this purpose using the SaveRhs command.
-See "Using Nodesets" on page 273.
+See Using Nodesets.

-Nodeset's should not be confused with initial conditions. (see ".IC" on page 205).
+Nodeset's should not be confused with initial conditions. (see .IC).
 Initial conditions tie a node to a particular voltage and keep it there throughout the DC operating point analysis.
 Nodesets merely suggest a possible solution but do not force it.

-6.20 .NOISE
+6.21 .NOISE